 Then I asked, “Have you called before?”
 Long pause.
 “No.”

-“Ask” is all that I suggested.
+“Asking” is all that I suggest.

 My father taught me early in my life about the power of asking.
 Without asking, nothing happens.
 It’s one lesson that has stayed with me since childhood.
 In fact, I wrote about my father’s advice in my article, “Life Lessons – Everything I Learned about Sales I Learned from My Parents.”